 The National Police of Ecuador set the pace—literally—in their race to create a drug-free world and gain traction within their nation.
-Teaming with the Freewinds, the Church of Scientology religious retreat at sea, the event not only crossed the finish line, it set a new Guinness World Record with 86,630 individual pledges to say no to illicit drugs.
+The event not only crossed the finish line, it set a new Guinness World Record with 86,630 individual pledges to say no to illicit drugs.

 More than 180,000 people attended this event throughout Ecuador, which required an entire month of preparations.

 And the police received their just reward when two Guinness World Records observers—who were stationed in different provinces—counted the participants and verified the numbers that put the National Police of Ecuador into the Guinness World Records book for the most pledges ever received in a health campaign.
 Carlos Tapia Rojas, Guinness World Records representative for Mexico and Latin America, congratulated Ecuador’s national police for their commitment to the health and happiness of their people.

 With such a massive head start in this race, the program called in Ecuador “Yo Vivo Sin Drogas, Tú Decides” (“I Live Without Drugs, You Decide”) could reach millions of people.